ktingfano7/CS506-Project/README.md

 - Select a distance metric
 - Adjust the number of recommendations
 - Optionally filter by same genre
-- Click "Get Recommendations" to see results in a table
+- Click "Get Recommendations" to view results

 ---